rmadan7/dev-cluster/api/README.md

 # API Methods
 GET - The GET method requests a representation of the specified resource.
-Requests using GET should only retrieve data.
+Requests using GET should only retrieve data. < br / >
-HEAD - The HEAD method asks for a response identical to a GET request, but without the response body.
+HEAD - The HEAD method asks for a response identical to a GET request, but without the response body. < br / >
 POST - The POST method submits an entity to the specified resource, often causing a change in state or side effects on the server.
 PUT - The PUT method replaces all current representations of the target resource with the request content.
 DELETE - The DELETE method deletes the specified resource.